Happy Medics UK Medical Education

 1. How long do I have access?

 6 months from the date of purchase.
-Plenty of time to work through the videos and attend the live session.
+Enough time to work through the modules and attend the live session around your rota.

 2. What if I can’t make the live session?